 In the event of a major spill of hazardous material:

-- Evacuate and immediately call Campus Safety (909-607-2000).
-If possible, the following information should be made available to emergency response personnel:
+- Evacuate and immediately call Campus Safety (909-607-2000) with the following information for emergency response personnel:

 - Your name and phone number